Mortuary temple of Hatshepsut: Proscription of Hatshepsut by Thutmose III

 Two decades after her death, during Thutmose III's forty-second regnal year, he decided that all evidence of her reign as king of Egypt should be erased.
 His reasons for proscribing her reign remain unclear.
 This assault against her reign was, however, short-lived.
-Two years after it started, when Amenhotep II ascended to the throne, the proscription was abandoned and much of the erasure left half-finished.
+Two years after it started, when Amenhotep II ascended to the throne, the proscription was abandoned, and much of the erasure was left half-finished.

-There are three hypotheses regarding Thutmose III's motivation.
+There are four hypotheses regarding Thutmose III's motivation.
 The oldest and most dubious is personal revenge.
-This hypothesis holds that Hatshepsut usurped the throne as sole ruler, relegating Thutmose III, and consequently he sought to erase her memory.
+This hypothesis holds that Hatshepsut usurped the throne as sole ruler, relegating Thutmose III, and consequently, he sought to erase her memory.
 This explanation is unconvincing as the proscription was delayed by two decades and targeted only against her reign as king.
-The second argument is that it was a repudiation of the concept of female kingship.
+The second is that it was a repudiation of the concept of female kingship.
 The role of a king was closed to women, and her assumption of the role may have presented ideological problems that were resolved via erasure.
 This may explain the decision to leave images of her as queen intact.
-The third case assesses the possibility of a dynastic dispute between the Ahmosid and Thutmosid lineages.
+The third assesses the possibility of a dynastic dispute between the Ahmosid and Thutmosid lineages.
 By expunging her rule from the record, Thutmose III may have ensured that his son, Amenhotep II, would ascend the throne.
 There is, however, no known Ahmosid pretender.
+The fourth is that Amenhotep II enacted the proscription, as he became a co-regent toward the end of his father's reign, around the same time that the erasure of Hatshepsut began.
+He had a motive to secure his volatile position in the royal lineage to ensure his elevation to pharaoh.
+He also usurped many of Hatshepsut's accomplishments during his reign.

-Several methods of erasure were employed at her temple by Thutmose III in his campaign.
-The least damaging were the scratching out of feminine pronouns and suffixes, which otherwise left the text intact.
-These were commonly used in the Hathor shrine and in the upper terrace.
-More thorough removal methods included chiselling away, roughening, smoothing, patching or covering over of her image and titles.
-In other places her image was replaced with that of an offering table.
+Thutmose III employed several methods of erasure at her temple in his campaign.
+The least damaging was the scratching out of feminine pronouns and suffixes, which otherwise left the text intact.
+These were commonly used in the Hathor shrine and on the upper terrace.
+More thorough removal methods included chiselling away, roughening, smoothing, patching, or covering over her image and titles.
+In other places, her image was replaced with that of an offering table.
 Occasionally, her image was repurposed for a member of the Thutmosid family.
-This was most often Thutmose II, although infrequently instead her cartouche was replaced with that of Thutmose I or III.
-The final method, and the most destructive, was the obliteration of her statuary in the temple.
-Workmen dragged the statues from her temple to one of two designated sites, a quarry – a burrow from which fill material was obtained – and the Hatshepsut Hole.
-Here, sledgehammers and stone blocks were used to break up the statues which were then dumped into the chosen repositories.
+This was most often Thutmose II, although infrequently, her cartouche was replaced with that of Thutmose I or III.
+The final and most destructive method was the obliteration of some of her statuary in the temple.
+While some were kept and rededicated to Thutmose III, workers dragged other statues from her temple to one of two designated sites: a quarry – a burrow from which fill material was obtained – and the Hatshepsut Hole.
+Here, sledgehammers and stone blocks were used to break up the statues, which were then dumped into the chosen repositories.